asparc/AutoMatlab/README.md

     - (Optional) Fine-tune the sources for the autocompletion information in the section `Matlab autocompletion sources`.
 All fine-tuning options are documented in the default AutoMatlab settings file.
 2. Open the Sublime Command Palette:
     - Run `AutoMatlab: Generate Matlab autocompletion information`.
 AutoMatlab will parse the specified directories, searching for Matlab functions that adhere to the documentation format used by The MathWorks.
     - Wait for the process to finish (see status bar).
-This can take up to a minute.
+This can take several minutes, depending on the Matlab installation.
 3. Done!
 The newly generated autocompletion information is stored in `Packages\AutoMatlab\data\matlab_completions`.

 ### Project autocompletion